Ashmita-rawat/fifa-2026-ml-predictor/README.md

 # FIFA World Cup 2026 - ML Predictor

-I built this because world cup is starting June 11 and I wanted to see if I could predict who wins using actual machine learning!!
+I built this because world cup is starting june 11 and I wanted to see if I could build something that uses ML concepts to predict who wins!!

 live demo: https://ashmita-rawat.github.io/fifa-2026-ml-predictor/